anoopsarkar/compilers-class/hw2.md

 Using the [Decaf language specification](decafspec.html) as your guide, provide a parser for the Decaf language that produces an abstract syntax tree for valid Decaf programs.

+Remember to push your solution source code to GitLab or other private repository:

+    git add decafast.y decafast.lex # and any other files such as decafast.cc and decafast-defs.h
+    git commit -m 'initial solution'
+    git push

 An abstract syntax tree (AST) is a high-level representation of the program structure without the necessity of containing all the details